Assignment of major

 Scheduling mid-term exams for introductory and multi-section courses

-- The ADUGS office presents an initial pre-assigned dates for mid-term exams based on the previous semesters.
+2. The ADUGS office sends an initial pre-assigned dates for mid-term exams based on the previous semesters to the HoDs and course coordinators for their approval by email.
 The mid-terms exams are usually scheduled between 6:15-7:15 PM on weekdays.
 Mid-term exams to be conducted at the class time of the courses and/or before 6:15 PM can also be included in the schedule, however the instructor needs to book the classrooms (see below).

-- The coordinators confirm or request change of the pre-assigned dates for their courses.
+3. The coordinators confirm or request change of the pre-assigned dates and classrooms for their courses.
 Priority is given to courses with larger number of registered students.

 Coordination to resolve conflicts of exams